openkruise/kruise-tools/README.md

 $kubectl-kruise --help
 kubectl-kruise controls the OpenKruise manager.

- Find more information at: https://openkruise.io/en-us/docs/what_is_openkruise.html
+ Find more information at: https://openkruise.io/

 Aliases:
 kubectl-kruise, kk

 CloneSet Commands:
+  rollout       Manage the rollout of a resource set           Set specific features on objects migrate       Migrate from K8s original workloads to Kruise workloads

+AdvancedStatefulSet Commands:
+  rollout       Manage the rollout of a resource set           Set specific features on objects

+Basic Commands:
-  rollout       Manage the rollout of a resource scale         Set a new size for a Deployment, ReplicaSet or Replication Controller autoscale     Auto-scale a Deployment, ReplicaSet, or ReplicationController migrate       Migrate from K8s original workloads to Kruise workloads
+  scale         Set a new size for a CloneSet, Deployment, ReplicaSet or Replication Controller autoscale     Auto-scale a CloneSet, Deployment, ReplicaSet, or ReplicationController

 Cluster Management Commands:
   certificate   Modify certificate resources.